devenpatel2/PhotoBooth/README.md

+# This is a WIP.
+Only clicking of images is currently supported

 # Introduction
 This application is created for caputuring photos with a webcam or a digital camera remotely, using a web-browser.
 For e.g I've connected my Canon DSLR to a raspberry-pi and wanted to click images without disturbing the camera.
 The server is started on the raspberry pi and now photos can be clicked through a remote machine/phone using a browser.